 “It is clear that the research area takes on a central value for a company like ours, called on to compete in a relatively young and all-innovation-oriented market.
 In this respect, though, we want to implement the elements of sustainability that characterise us and belong to that corporate social responsibility that is a stabilising distinctive factor and offers important answers also in terms of competitiveness”.

-In our batteries, for example, we have chosen to use LFP chemistry, which in addition to being the safest and most stable currently on the market, is also completely cobalt-free, one of the materials that impacts the environment most and is extremely difficult to dispose of.
+In our batteries, for example, we have chosen to use LFP chemistry, which in addition to being the safest and most stable currently on the market, is also completely cobalt-free, one of the materials that impacts the environment most.

 Furthermore, thanks to the Research and Development department, which has over 35% of Flash Battery staff, we are actively studying production processes and increasingly eco-sustainable materials, which have a low environmental impact, and which allow us to optimise the various production steps and the design of the batteries.